Ila-bura/mewmes/README.md

 ### **Unresolved bugs**

+- No unfixed bugs to report during the production of this project.

+- One thing to note is when doing the lighthouse report, best practices for the sign-in and sign-up page show a result of 75, the image shows up tagged as low resolution.
+- There are errors in the console of these pages, that were also brought up during the walkthrough Moments.
+The errors are as follows:

+_Failed to load resource: the server responded with a status of 401 (Unauthorized)_

 [Back to top](#contents)

-## **Gitpod set up and deployment**
+## **Codeanywheee set up and deployment**

-- This project was created and developed using gitpod using the following steps:
+- This project was created and developed using CodeAnywhere using the following steps:

 ### Set-up in gitpod